Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 ---------------------------

 Use four 9mm spacers (thread inside/outside)
-to put them between Master Brick and Ethernet Master Extension (on top).
+and put them between Master Brick and Ethernet Master Extension (on top).
 Fix them with 10mm spacers (thread inside/inside) on the bottom side and with screws on the top side of the Ethernet Extension.